AlexsLemonade/refinebio-docs/docs/main_text.md

 * **By species:** All samples assaying the same species will be aggregated into a single gene expression matrix.
 If you have selected three experiments each from human and mouse and the `by species` option, you receive two gene expression matrices that contain all human and all mouse samples, respectively.

-For either aggregation method, we summarize duplicate Ensembl gene IDs to the mean expression value and only include genes (rows) that are represented in all samples being aggregated.
+For either aggregation method, we summarize duplicate Ensembl gene IDs to the mean expression value and only include genes (rows) that are represented in **all** samples being aggregated.
 Note that some early generation microarrays measure fewer genes than their more recent counterparts, so their inclusion when aggregating `by species` may result in a small number of genes being returned.
+The aggregation methodology for species compendia is different; see [Species compendia](#species-compendia) for more information.

-TODO: screenshots? illustrations?
+TODO: screenshots? illustrations? at least one of the inner join

 ## Transformations